niklaslong/simplabs.github.io/blog/_posts/2018-02-06-shunting-webhooks-in-phoenix.md

 end
 ```

 The core components of a Phoenix appplication are plugs.
-This includes Endpoints, Routers and Controllers.
+This includes endpoints, routers and controllers.
 There are two flavors of `Plug`, function plugs and module plugs.
 We'll be using the latter in this example, but I highly suggest checking out the [docs](https://hexdocs.pm/plug/readme.html).

 Let's examine the code above, you'll notice there a two functions already defined:
 * `init/1` which initializes any arguments or options to be passed to `call/2` (executed at compile time)